 Requirements

-Technical Requirements Hardware Fujitsu Server BS2000
+Technical Requirements Hardware BS2000 Business Server

-Technical Requirements Software BS2000 OS DX V1.0
+Technical Requirements Software BS2000/OSD-BC V8.0 or higher or OSD/XC V8.5

-User Requirements Knowledge of BS2000
+Demands on the user Knowledge of BS2000

-Installation
+Installation and operation

-Operating Mode Interactive and batch mode
+Operating mode Interactive and batch mode

-Implementation Language Assembler, SPL
+mplementation language Assembler, SPL

-User Interface Commands in English, message texts in German/English
+User interface Commands in English, message texts in German/English

 Installation By the customer according to the release notice

-Documentation and Training
+Documentation and training

 Documentation LMS User Guide

-LMS Subroutine Interface on
+LMS Subroutine Interface on the manual server .

-Manuals
+Training See course offer

-Training See course offer (German)
+Purchasing

-Courses
+Conditions This software product can be leased by the customer in accordance with the

-Purchase and Delivery
+conditions for the use of software products.

-Conditions This software product can be leased by the customer in accordance with the conditions for the use of software products.
+Ordering and delivery This software product may be obtained from your local Fujitsu Technology

-Order and Delivery This software product may be obtained from your local Fujitsu Technology Solutions GmbH regional office.
+Solutions GmbH regional office.